CHEMeDATA/create-zenodo-archive/README.md

 As of Tuesday evening:
 [https://sandbox.zenodo.org/record/885399](https://sandbox.zenodo.org/record/885399)
+This will be displayed inside the zenodo window but comes from githug gitpage.
+To get full webpage, open a new window from here... (see example below).
 ## Table of content

 Not working for cycloprop(point to zenodo) but (point to github): open spectra with <a href="https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fchemedata.github.io%2Fcreate-zenodo-archive%2Fdata%2Findex.json" target="_blank">NMRium from github json and one jdx on zenodo</a>